opensourcestories/opensourcestories.org/content/stories/2021/samson-goddy.md

 ---
 title: "Samson Goddy on the power of centering open source on community needs"
 date: 2021-10-23T09:27:22-05:00
-summary: "Samson talks with Amanda about his lifelong journey in open source, why growing a culture of sharing is so important, and how his early experiences influenced where and how he has directed his energy into re-centering the nexus of open source."
+summary: "Samson talks with amanda about his lifelong journey in open source, why growing a culture of sharing is so important, and how his early experiences influenced where and how he has directed his energy into re-centering the nexus of open source."
 storyteller: "Samson Goddy"
 storycorps: 'https://archive.storycorps.org/embed/3448105'
 bio: "Samson Goddy is a software engineer, an open source advocate, community builder.
 He leads Community Relations and Advocacy at Sourcegraph and is the co-founder for Open Source Community Africa; he is a long-time contributor for the Sugar Labs project and serves on Open Source Collective's board.
 Samson is passionate about building diverse communities around projects and loves teaching."